Heritage KJP Girl's school reduced to ashes, boarders safe | Education

 The woodwork frame of the school building built in the late 1800s aided the fire to spread and initial reports indicated that the fire broke out at around 2 am, the police said.

-The boarders residing in the adjacent building were all safe and have been temporarily shifted to the community hall of Mission Compound locality, officials said.
+The boarders residing in the adjacent building are all safe and have been temporarily shifted to the community hall of Mission Compound locality, officials said.

+Meghalaya Chief Minister Conrad K Sangma on Sunday announced Rs 1 crore compensation to the KJP Girls higher secondary school whose 131-year-old school building was reduced to ashes in the inferno.

+The CM made the compensation announcement after visiting the damaged school building.

 Being the only school for girls in the Northeast over a century ago, the KJP Girls' Higher Secondary School celebrated its 125th anniversary in 2017.